Is Georgia turning blue?

 Ms. Abrams has worked hard to bring it about.
 For the last two years, she organized and rallied voters after losing the Georgia gubernatorial race, refusing to concede and insisting Republican Brian Kemp stole the election.

-The “field goal” Ms. Abrams says Democrats finally kicked Nov.
-3 may still be drifting toward the
+The “field goal” that Ms. Abrams says Democrats finally kicked Nov.
+3 isn’t officially through the